 Medicare Levy Surcharge

-• When you pay the Medicare levy surcharge
+• Medicare levy surcharge income

-• Income for Medicare levy surcharge purposes
+• Medicare levy surcharge income thresholds and rates 2024–25

 • you, your spouse and your dependent children do not have an appropriate level of private patient hospital cover